philipstringer/Kaggle-Project-Springleaf/README.md

 ## Overview

-* The task is to to be able to predict whether or not a potential customer will respond to direct mail offer.
-Springleaf claims to provide a service to individuals by providing them with reasonable personal and auto loans to help "take control of their lives".
-By scowering through anonymized data we plan to create a machine learning algorithm to make predictions to find potential clients.
+* Objective: The goal of this project is to predict whether a potential customer will respond to a direct mail offer.
+Springleaf aims to support individuals by offering accessible personal and auto loans designed to help them take control of their financial lives.
+By analyzing anonymized customer data, the objective is to develop a machine learning model capable of identifying likely responders to such offers.

-* The dataset for this project is extremely large so I took a sample of 1000 random correspondents.
-In order to keep bias at a minimum I decided to take 500 random samples of target value equaling 1 and another random 500 samples of target value equaling 0.
-This helped a lot when training, even though this may not be best technique for balancing it still showed better results than picking 1000 random samples.
-After balancing, this data must be cleaned before doing anything.
-Once cleaned and unwanted variables are out of the way, training begins.
-The performance is measured using accuracy, roc-auc, and printed percentages.
+* Dataset Sampling and Preprocessing: Due to the large size of the original dataset, a random sample of 1,000 records was selected for analysis.
+To minimize class imbalance, the sample was stratified by selecting 500 instances with a target value of 1 (responders) and 500 with a target value of 0 (non-responders).
+While this method may not be the most sophisticated approach to class balancing, it provided improved results compared to purely random sampling.
+After sampling, extensive data cleaning was conducted to remove irrelevant or low-variance features and prepare the data for training.

-*  Highest accuracy I could acheive was 71% with a roc-auc of 0.76.
-It could be better...
+* Model Training and Evaluation: A Random Forest Classifier was used for model training.
+Model performance was evaluated using accuracy, ROC-AUC score, and corresponding classification metrics.
+The best model achieved an accuracy of 71% and a ROC-AUC score of 0.76.
+While these results are promising, there is still room for further optimization and improvement.

 ## Summary of Workdone